Soimn/Otus/design.md

 Casting rules:
   - distinct types do not cast
   - any pointer type can be explicitly casted to any other pointer type and can be implicitly casted to and from rawptr
-  - "typeid" can be explicitly casted to any integer type
+  - "typeid" can be explicitly casted to and from any integer and float type
-  - no type can be casted to "typeid"
   - "any" can be explicitly casted to any pointer type and any type can be implicitly casted to "any"
   - any specific base type implicitly casts to an unspecific type of the the same category<br>
     i.e. i8, i16, i32, i64 implicitly cast to int, u8..64 cast to uint, f32 and f64 cast to float
   - any integer and float type can be explicitly casted to any other integer or float type
-  - any base type can be explicitly casted to bool
+  - any base type can be explicitly casted to bool and implicitly in certain contexts
   - bool can be explicitly casted to any integer, float and pointer type